-You might have heard of dog owners using pumpkin as a remedy for a number of gastrointestinal maladies—everything from diarrhea to constipation—but is pumpkin safe for dogs?
 In most cases, yes, pumpkin can be a healthy part of a dog’s balanced diet.
 With its naturally-occurring fiber and rich concentration of vitamins, pumpkin has a myriad of benefits for your pup.
-However, as is the case with any ingredient you add to your dog’s food bowl, there are some pumpkin-y precautions you need to keep in mind.
+However, as is the case with any ingredient you add to your dog’s food bowl, there are some precautions you need to keep in mind.

 In most cases, a pumpkin can make a healthy dog even healthier.
 The popular squash is low in calories to ward off obesity and high in fiber to promote a strong digestive system.
 Pumpkin is a good source of carbohydrates, which provide your dog with instant energy.

 Canned, cooked, and pureed pumpkin in its purest form (with absolutely no additives) is the easiest way to serve your dog some squash.
-Alternatively, pumpkin can be seeded and steamed at home—although this requires some elbow grease.
+Check the ingredients before you buy – the only thing you should see is pumpkin and butternut squash (yes, some canned pumpkin is mixed with butternut squash which is safe for your dog too).

-Ollie’s dog food meets the nutritional levels established by the AAFCO Dog Food Nutrient Profiles for All Life Stages, which means a proper amount of pumpkin is balanced with other ingredients.
 However, if you are feeding your dog at home, too much pumpkin isn’t a good thing.
 An excess of fiber in a dog’s diet can cause digestive distress and inhibit the absorption of other nutrients in his food.
 Additionally, the vitamin A found in pumpkins can turn deadly.
 The Merck Veterinary Manual states, “The amount of vitamin A needed to cause toxic effects is 10 to 1,000 times the dietary requirements for most species.”
+So while this is unlikely to be a cause for concern, do monitor how much pumpkin your pup is eating.

 However, fiber can sometimes exacerbate the issue.
 Gary Weitzman, DVM, President of the San Diego Humane Society and author of the book The Complete Guide to Pet Health, Behavior, and Happiness, says, “I don’t recommend pumpkin for dogs with diarrhea.
 It won’t hurt your dog, but it’s probably not going to help.”
 Additionally, your dog’s diarrhea can be caused by any number of factors, from pancreatic disease to parasites, and regardless of whether your pup tolerates the orange stuff, it won’t help with the underlying issue.